keenanjohnson/yappapm/README.md

-# yappapm
-Yet Another Python Package and Project Manager
+# Yet Another Python Package and Project Manager

+yappapm for short

+It's not real, but made you look didn't I 😉?

+Hope you came for the package management and stayed for the LOLs.